Safe Routes to School

 - To accelerate the delivery of walking/scooting and cycling infrastructure on key access routes to schools.

 - To provide “front of school” treatments which will enhance access to your school grounds.

 - To expand the amount of bike parking available at schools.

 Travel is the fourth theme of the Green-Schools programme.
-The Travel theme is funded by the Department of Transport, Tourism and Sport
+The Travel theme is funded by the Department of Transport

 and supported by the National Transport Authority

 How Travel works

 While creating their Action Plan participating schools set Travel targets, with the ultimate aim of increasing the number of pupils walking, cycling, scooting, carpooling, using public transport or using park ‘n’ stride instead of the private car on the school run.

 By promoting these sustainable transport modes, schools will also improve pupils’ safety, health and fitness.
 The journey to school is an ideal way for children to take part in regular physical activity, to interact with their peers, and to develop the road sense children need as pedestrians and cyclists.
 Alternative modes of transport also improve children’s alertness.
 The schools will also lessen their overall impact on the environment, by reducing emissions and pollution.